starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

   export WINEESYNC=1
   export WINEFSYNC=1
   ```
 - NTSync requires kernel 6.14+ and a [patched wine runner](https://github.com/starcitizen-lug/lug-wine) which can be easily [installed](Tips-and-Tricks#how-to-add-a-wine-runner) using the LUG Helper.
-No additional env vars are needed.
+No additional environment variables are needed.

-## Feral GameMode

-Gamemode can help improve performance by applying OS-level performance tweaks as the game is launched.
-Search for `gamemode` in your Distro's repos.
-Refer to the Gamemode [repository](https://github.com/FeralInteractive/gamemode) for configuration instructions

-Use the LUG Helper maintenance menu to edit your launch script and add `gamemoderun` to the beginning of your launch command.

 ## Zram & Swap